 While promising to invest more — more in youth mental health, more in child care and preschool, more in K-12 schools, more in workforce training and higher education institutions — Polis’ speech did not go into details of new policy initiatives.

 Polis’ proposed budget calls for increasing spending on K-12 education by almost 6%, saving money for future education needs, and reducing the budget stabilization factor — money that lawmakers hold back from K-12 despite constitutional requirements to spend more — to its lowest point since the Great Recession.
-His budget calls for just a 1% increase for higher education.
+His budget calls for a $52 million increase for higher education and includes a 4.6% increase for institutions and financial aid.

 Democratic lawmakers said they wanted more for higher education institutions that have been underfunded for decades and lost enrollment during the pandemic.